-While the effects of climate change on the ecosystem are expected to continue, considering the direct and indirect impacts of Alternatives 1 and 2 discussed in Section 5.10.2, when added to the impacts of past and present actions previously analyzed in other documents that are incorporated by reference and the impacts of the reasonably foreseeable future actions listed above, the impacts of Alternatives 1 and 2 are determined to be negligible as the SEAK commercial salmon fisheries are not expected to dramatically increase fossil fuel emissions from current levels, and direct impacts from the fishery on the ecosystem are not anticipated as the fishery occurs within the water column, which avoids any significant disturbance to benthos, substrate, or intertidal habitat, all of which are components of the larger ecosystem.
+While the effects of climate change on the ecosystem are expected to continue, considering the direct and indirect impacts of Alternatives 1 and 2 discussed in Section 5.10.2, when added to the impacts of past and present actions and the impacts of the reasonably foreseeable future actions listed above, the impacts of Alternatives 1 and 2 on the ecosystem and climate are determined to be negligible as the SEAK commercial salmon fisheries are not expected to dramatically increase fossil fuel emissions from current levels, and direct impacts from the fishery on the ecosystem are not anticipated as the fishery occurs within the water column, which avoids any significant disturbance to benthos, substrate, or intertidal habitat, all of which are components of the larger ecosystem.

-Considering the expected effects of proposed action when added to the impacts of the reasonably foreseeable actions listed above, the impacts of the proposed action are not determined to be significant, whereas the impacts under Alternative 3 would be significant given that there would be historically unprecedented increases of salmon into freshwater systems that may result in changes to nutrient loads in watersheds, hypoxia and death of salmon, changes to terrestrial and marine predator assemblages, and density dependent effects to salmon that would likely result in declines in stock productivity and declines in the overall abundance of SEAK salmon returns for the foreseeable future.
+Considering the expected effects of proposed action and the alternatives, when added to the impacts of the reasonably foreseeable actions listed above, the impacts of the proposed action are not determined to be significant, whereas the impacts on the ecosystem under Alternative 3 would be significant given that there would be historically unprecedented increases of salmon into freshwater systems that may result in changes to nutrient loads in watersheds, hypoxia, and death of salmon, changes to terrestrial and marine predator assemblages, and density dependent effects to salmon that would likely result in declines in stock productivity and declines in the overall abundance of SEAK salmon returns for the foreseeable future.
+However, impacts on the climate under Alternative 3 are negligible; emissions from the SEAK salmon fisheries and associated transportation and processing are extremely small relative to global emissions, as such there is no evidence to suggest that the cessation of fishing under Alternative 3 would result in substantial reductions to the amount of greenhouse gasses in the atmosphere.